 There are different types of computer cases available on the market today and every builder, beginner or experienced, should know that they should base their purchase based on their needs and not their wants.
-One of the first things you should know are the different computer case sizes and which one will likely work for you.
+One of the first things you should know are the different sizes and which one will likely work for you.

-There are four basic case sizes: small form factor, mini tower, mid-tower, and full tower.
+There are four basic sizes: small form factor, mini tower, mid-tower, and full tower.
 To state the obvious, the taller the tower, the more room for expansion and storage.

 Features of the Storm Stryker